Health Law Online Courses

 This course details the regulation of health insurance companies in the United States with a focus on the changes brought about by the Affordable Care Act (ACA).
 Although the ACA is federal legislation, its implementation is reliant on the states.
 This course will address how the current regulatory system will adapt to the new federal health care scheme.

-This course exposes students to seven unique and emerging issues impacting the health care industry.
+This course exposes students to emerging issues impacting the health care industry.
 Each issue has the potential to impact providers, health care organizations, health care attorneys, and consumers.
-Each emerging issue is selected based on its likely impact on the industry and its timeliness, given current political and health care challenges.
+The summer 2015 HLSS course will focus on leadership, management, and strategy in the health care context.
 This course is structured over 14 weeks, in which we alternate between reading weeks, where students are given reading material to introduce them to each issue, and synchronous classroom lectures by national experts on each subject.
 At the end of the course, each student is asked to write a reflective paper on one of the issues presented and describe the impact that they believe it will have on their practice or the delivery of health care in general.
 This course is graded pass/fail.
 THIS CLASS IS ONLY AVAILABLE ONLINE AND WITH PERMISSION.

 This course is designed to expose students to the legal issues that arise from the relationship between and among patients and health care providers.
 Areas of focus include: conflicts between cost effective and high quality health care, access to care, individual and institutional liability, public and private regulation, accreditation and licensure, hospital/medical staff relationships, patient rights, with a special focus on informed consent, and other legal issues in the acute care setting.
 THIS CLASS IS ONLY AVAILABLE ONLINE AND WITH PERMISSION.